-Alaska Municipal League: a voluntary non-profit organization in Alaska that represents member local governments.
+Alaska Municipal League: a voluntary non-profit organization in Alaska that represents 165 cities, boroughs, and unified municipalities.

-Alaska Public Safety Communication Services (APSCS): a State of Alaska (SOA) office in the Department of Public Safety (DPS) that operates and maintains the SOA Telecommunications System (SATS) supporting ALMR and provides public safety communication services and support to state agencies.
+Alaska Public Safety Communication Services (APSCS): a State of Alaska (SOA) office in the Department of Public Safety (DPS) that operates and maintains the SOA Telecommunications System (SATS) supporting ALMR and providing public safety communication services and support to state agencies.

-Code plug: a radio's personality data that contains various programmable parameters, including frequencies, time-out-timers, and so on.
-Code plug files can be archived on the computer's hard drive for later use or cloned to other radios with identical model and manufacture feature sets.
+Codeplug: a radio's personality data that contains various programmable parameters, including frequencies, time-out-timers, and so on.
+Codeplug files can be archived on the computer's hard drive for later use or cloned to other radios with identical model and manufacture feature sets.